Snowbird Gift Guide

 75 Best Gifts, Souvenirs for Yourself and Your Home Team

 Shopping for souvenirs, mementos, keepsakes and gifts is a process I start from the very beginning of my snowbird stay each year.
 By "very beginning" I mean as in "on the way" to our snowbird community.
-Small gas stations and gigantic travel plazas are fabulous opportunities to buy trinkets, novelty items and local logo products such as items related to area college and national sports teams.
-Many of my favorite lapel pins and baseball caps are from fuel stations.
+Small gas stations and gigantic travel plazas are fabulous opportunities to buy trinkets, novelty items, local specialty foods and regional logo products such as items related to area university and national sports teams.
+Many of my favorite lapel pins and baseball caps are from large and very small fuel centers.

 French for a "remembrance or memory," a souvenir is any object that someone acquires, collects and transports home for the memories associated with it.
 Keep in mind, when giving a souvenir as a gift, etiquette suggests the amount spent on the item should not make the receiver feel uncomfortable.